richardhenyash/artofnht/README.md

 The carousels feature 1 image panel on small displays, 2 image panels on medium displays and 3 image panels on large displays.
 The carousel controls are subtly designed and are located under the images so as not to detract from the art, which is the focus of the website.
 The carousels have been set as static (the user has to select left or right to move the images on) as we feel this will improve the user experience.
-The carousel images pop out into modals which include an image title if selected.
+The carousel images pop out into modals which include an image title if selected:
 <img src="./assets/testing/gallery-page/gallery-page-2.png" style="margin: 15px; width:250px;">
 <img src="./assets/testing/image-modals/image-modal-gallery-page-4.png" style="margin: 15px; width:250px;">

 * [About](about.html) page including artist biography, profile picture, contact links and large, bright call to action "Contact Nick" button.
-Profile picture, "Contact Form" link and "Contact Nick" button link to the [Contact](contact.html) form.
-The email link creates an email to Nick in the user's default email application.
+Profile picture, "Contact Form" link and "Contact Nick" button link to the [Contact Form](contact.html) form.
+The email link creates an email to Nick in the user's default email application:
 <img src="./assets/testing/about-page/about-page.png" style="margin: 15px; width:250px;">

 * [Contact Form](contact.html) containing fields for Name, Email address and Message, and a large Send button.
 If all fields are entered correctly, an email is sent to nickhopet@hotmail.com.
-This feature is deployed using [Formspree](https://help.formspree.io/hc/en-us).
+This feature is deployed using [Formspree](https://help.formspree.io/hc/en-us):
 <img src="./assets/testing/contact-form/contact-form.png" style="margin: 15px; width:250px;">

 ### Features To Be Implemented In Future Development Phases ###